Paroxysmisch/genome-assembly/dissertation/main.typ

 Furthermore, we find evidence that the @gat\-based architectures are over-fitting their training data.
 The baseline @symgatedgcn architecture convincingly outperforms the alternatives on the chromosome 9 test set (@tab:similar_test_performance shows significantly higher inverse precision, recall, and F1 score).
 This test set is significantly larger than the training overlap graph ($~3 #h(0em) times$ the size) (@fig:dataset_summary), and thus contains additional diversity in graph artifacts that can reveal over-fitting behavior.
 The increased model capacity brought by the attention mechanism, in comparison to convolution, makes the model vulnerable to over-fitting.
 We believe that GAT+Edge's and SymGAT+Edge's observed loss in performance on the test set is due to over-fitting as all three architectures have comparable performance on the smaller, and less diverse, training and validation datasets (@fig:similar_validation_performance).

 Besides the previously discussed issues, another peculiarity we observe is that GAT+Edge and SymGAT+Edge exhibit almost identical performance on both the validation (@fig:similar_validation_performance) and test (@tab:similar_test_performance) sets, when we expect SymGAT+Edge to perform significantly better.
 The symmetry mechanism incorporates message passing in both the forward and reverse direction of the edges, in a manner that permits the model to distinguish the directionality of the information flow (which would not be possible via message passing on undirected edges).
+This symmetry mechanism, originally from the @dirgnn framework, makes the network it is applied on provably strictly more expressive than standard @mpnn:pl, equivalent in power to the _directed_ @wl test.

-Since this is particularly relevant for genome assembly, which requires finding a directed path through the overlap graph, and prior work @lovro has demonstrated the efficacy of the symmetry mechanism, we find these results unexpected.
+Since the symmetry mechanism is particularly relevant for genome assembly, which requires finding a directed path through the overlap graph, and prior work @lovro has demonstrated the efficacy of the symmetry mechanism, we find these results unexpected.
 This phenomenon likely points to another more fundamental bottleneck limiting the performance of the @gat\-based architectures.

 #show table.cell.where(y: 0): strong
 #set table(